Code-Institute-Submissions/houseplant-heroes/README.md

 The edit plant page is almost identical to the add plant page (above) with a few exceptions:

-- All form information is prefilled with the current plant information, this allows users to edit only edit small amounts if neccessary.
+- All form information is prefilled with the current plant information, this allows users to edit only edit small amounts if necessary.

 - There is both an edit and cancel button at the end of the form:
   - The edit button submits the form.
 Updating the current post in the database and returning the user back to the plant's profile page, with the newly updated information.